GabeOchieng/Zomato_Restaurants_Analysis/README.md

 -----------------------------------------------------------------------------------------------------------------------------

-## Analysis II: Below image show rating and popularity of restaurants on the basis of  price range, cuisines, and total cost for two
+## Analysis II: Below images show rating and popularity of restaurants on the basis of  price range, cuisines, and total cost for two

 - Top 10 highest rated Indian restaurants for each price range (1 to 4) :